Golf Is More Than a Game. It’s a Career.

 As Mark soon learned, it starts with the love of the game, but Golf Academy can take care of the rest.
 He was looking to get better at the game, but more importantly, he was interested in getting a golf career started sooner than later.
 The career aspect combined with the allure of attending college in “the mecca of golf Myrtle Beach” were more than enough for Mark to commit to Golf Academy of America.
 The weekly golf tournaments, open play and relatively limitless golf instruction and practice are bonuses that most golfers would have trouble turning down.

 “At Golf Academy of America, I could attend for 16 months non-stop, earn my associate’s degree and start my career.
-While attending Golf Academy and upon graduation, the career services team provided me with different job leads based on my interests.”
+While attending Golf Academy and upon graduation, the Career Development team provided me with different job leads based on my interests.”